rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

 So, do lefties really have an advantage?

 The answer: No.  Not a bit.
-A big resounding no.  If anything, they lose more matches than they should.
+If anything, they lose more matches than they should.
 Which is curious.

 Keep reading (or skimming) below to see my rationale and supporting arguments.